-Bottom-up Re-energisation Strategy [NC ER] - A strategy that does not require the assistance from other TSOs to re-energise part of the system of a TSO.
+Bottom-up Re-energisation Strategy [NC ER] - A strategy where (part of) the system of a TSO can be re-energised without the assistance from other TSOs.

 Closed Distribution Network [NC DC] - A Network classified as Closed Distribution Network pursuant to Article 28(1) of Directive 2009/72/EC at national level.
 Article 28 of Directive 2009/72/EC defines such a Network as a system which distributes electricity within a geographically confined, industrial, commercial or shared services site and does not (without prejudice to a small number of households located within the area served by the system and with employment or similar associations with the owner of the system) supply households customers.
 This Closed Distribution Network will either have its operations or the production process of the users of the system integrated for specific or technical reasons or distribute electricity primarily to the owner or operator of the Closed Distribution Network or their related undertakings.